Reports in Power BI

 Report designers and report users

 Depending on your role, you may be a designer, someone who creates reports for your own use or to share with colleagues.
-You want to learn how to create and share reports.
-Or, you may be someone who receives reports from others.
-You want to learn how to understand and interact with the reports.
-If you are a report consumer, these links are for you.
+You'll want to learn how to create and share reports.

-- Start with a tour of Power BI service so you know where to find reports and report tools.
+- Start with a tour of the Power BI service so you know where to find reports and report tools.

 - Learn how to open a report and all the interaction available in Reading view.

 - Get comfortable with reports by taking a tour of one of our samples.

 - To see which dataset the report is using and which dashboards have tiles pinned from the report, see View related content in the Power BI service.

-If you didn’t find what you’re looking for here, use the Table of Contents to the left to browse all report topics.
+If you didn't find what you're looking for here, use the Table of Contents to the left to browse all Report articles.